 The problem also affects men in the setting of significant weight loss, frequently referred to as massive weight loss (MWL).
 This group of patients often has more substantial concerns although the abdomen is usually still the most affected area.

-Other patients will have this surgery without undergoing the massive weight loss journey and this especially applies to women as pregnancy affects every woman differently and is often associated with weight gain and weight loss with circumferential change to the body.
+Other patients across the Toowoomba, Darling Downs, Brisbane and the Gold Coast will have this surgery without undergoing the massive weight loss journey and this especially applies to address changes following pregnancy.
+Pregnancy affects every woman differently and is often associated with weight gain and weight loss with circumferential change to the body.

 In addition, a body lift performs a similar function in the flank, outer thigh, lower back and buttocks where contours are improved and skin is tightened.